 Aiva stopped in front of the car.
 “What the hell is this?
-What happened to Mum’s old car?”
+What happened to Mom’s old car?”

 “The Liffey happened to it.
 Or, it happened to the Liffey, whichever.”
 Tala climbed into the car and turned on the ignition.
 After a moment, Aiva joined her.

-“I drowned two demons in Mum’s car in the river.
+“I drowned two demons in Mom’s car in the river.
 And hey, I got the idea off you.
-You navigate.”
+Here, you navigate.”
 Tala tossed a mobile phone with an address already loaded into the GPS at Aiva, and reversed out of the parking lot.
 Street lights lit up the roads, which were still busy with evening traffic.

-Aiva didn’t speak to Tala other than to give directions, until they arrived outside an unassuming office block in Inchicore.
+They arrived outside an unassuming office block in Inchicore.
 It was made of red brick, like most of the houses on the street.
-Aiva peered at the sign mounted on the low brick wall out front.
+They both peered at the sign mounted on the low brick wall out front.

 “Dr Dylan Cassidy, Psychiatrist.”
-She turned back to Tala.
+Aiva looked over to her.
 “This isn’t some trick to get me to a shrink, is it?
 Because I thought you hated that counselling bullshit.”

 “This is the recruiter.
 Makes perfect sense when you think about it.
 Target people who are already desperate, then push them over the edge.
 Then, make them the offer of a lifetime: anything you want, just sign here.
 It’ll only cost you your soul.”

 “See for yourself.”
 Tala reached back to grab a leather bound journal off the back seat and dropped it on Aiva’s lap.
 The pages inside were scrawled in Hartley’s handwriting.
 Near the end, circled repeatedly, was the name and address of the psychiatrist whose office they were staking out.